radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 ### 5. Update values.yaml

-Update the values file before running the v9 upgrade:
+Update values.yaml before running the v9 upgrade:

 - Remove `image.tag`.
 In v9, the image version comes from `--version`.
 A remaining value such as `image.tag: "8.5.x"` causes the chart to render the old image and prevents the update from proceeding.
-- Rename `directorySchema` to `globalSync` if you have configuration under that key.
+- If values.yaml contains a `directorySchema` section, rename it to `globalSync`.
 The component is now named `sync`.
-The chart ignores settings under `directorySchema` without warning.
+The chart does not apply settings that remain under `directorySchema` and does not report that they were ignored.
-- Continue to provide your values file by using `--values`.
+- Provide values.yaml by using `--values`.
 - Do not use `--reuse-values`.
-It carries v8-era values into the v9 update and breaks the update.
+It carries v8-era values into the v9 update and prevents the update from completing.
 - Do not set `hdapMigration.rolloutTimeout`.
 This setting has no effect in this chart.

 #### Configure timeouts